alan890104/go-clean-architecture/README.md

 8. Run `make serve` to start the development server with live reload
    1. Webserver will be listening on [localhost:8000](http://localhost:8000), you may change the port in `.env.dev`
    2. Swagger UI will be listening on [localhost:8080](http://localhost:8080)
+   3. RedisInsight will be listening on [localhost:8001](http://localhost:8001)
+   4. DBeaver will be listening on [localhost:8978](http://localhost:8978)
 9. Run `make dev-down` to stop the development database and redis

 ## Iteration